daniel-araujo/proctal/README.md

 ### CLI

-The command line interface consists of a group of commands passed to the `proctal` program, like so:
+The command line interface consists of a group of commands that are passed to the `proctal` program, like so:

 	proctal COMMAND

-If you execute `proctal` without a command, or pass it the `-h`, it will print help information which includes a list of all available commands.
+If you execute `proctal` without a command, or pass it the `-h` option, it will print help information which includes a list of all available commands.

-Commands can take required and optional arguments, depending on their respective needs.
-Every command recognizes the `-h` option, which will make it describe its functionality and exit without doing anything else.
+Commands can also take options.
+Every command recognizes the `-h` option, which will print help information related to it.

 For a complete overview of the functionality provided by the tool, you can read the man page by running the following command: